LucDupAtGitHub/PDBP/README.md

 }
 ```

-The definition of `pointfullLogWritingFactorialMultipliedByIntRead` makes use definitions of `FactorialMultipliedByIntReadTrait` and `PointfullLogWritingFactorialTrait`.
+The definition of `pointfullLogWritingFactorialMultipliedByIntRead` uses definitions of `FactorialMultipliedByIntReadTrait` and `PointfullLogWritingFactorialTrait`.

 ### `PointfullLogWritingFactorialMultipliedByIntReadFromConsoleMain` using `activeIntReadingFromConsoleWithLogWritingUsingSl4jProgram`